Artaud (album): "La sed verdadera"

 "La sed verdadera" (English: "The True Thirst") has been considered "one of the most inspired, intimate, and personal tracks that Luis ever recorded."
-Spinetta opens the song: "I know well you've heard about me/And today we meet here/But peace/In me you'll never find it/If it's not in you/In me you'll never find it" (Spanish: "Sé muy bien que has oído hablar de mí/Y hoy nos vemos aquí/Pero la paz/En mí nunca la encontrarás/Si no es en vos/En mí nunca la encontrarás").
+Spinetta opens the song with the lines: "I know well you've heard about me/And today we meet here/But peace in me you'll never find/If not in you/In me you'll never find it" (Spanish: "Sé muy bien que has oído hablar de mí/Y hoy nos vemos aquí/Pero la paz en mí nunca la encontrarás/Si no es en vos/En mí nunca la encontrarás").

 Spinetta stated that the song's lyrics are about the "intimacy" and "immensity" of being.
 The "true thirst" of the title refers to what Spinetta described as the urge "to cover, recognize and make the universe familiar".
 He explained:

 Not only man is made of the universe because the molecules are created in the universe, which is incumbent on the Earth and all the planets, but also, having his star soul is what makes the being speak of its inner immensity.
 That is to say, not only because of the biological, critical sense, but because of its poetic and abyssal nature.

-The song seems to explore or tap into feelings of metaphysical angst related to being vs nothingness:
+The song seems to explore or tap into feelings of metaphysical angst related to being vs. nothingness: